Understanding Lightning Part I – Why Payment Channels Matter

 There are two obvious problems with transacting this way:

-1. What if I have 2 BTC at the address 15mVffbe2bGw9z1c15Wu5fKqc3X6kXshmD, but I only want to send you 1 BTC?
-By revealing X to you, I give you the ability to spend my 2 BTC, which isn’t what I want to do.
+to you, I give you the ability to spend my 2 BTC, which isn’t what I want to do. - Assume that I have 1 BTC at address

 If you and I trust each other, we can get around these problems.
 But what if we don’t know one another, or we don’t want to trust one another?
 What we really need is a way to send each other any amount(s) of Bitcoin, over any time period, without using the blockchain, while guaranteeing to one another that neither of us will try to cheat the other.
 This is the concept of a payment channel.